syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Row-Height-Customization.md

 * Height: This property sets and returns the height for a grid row on demand.
 Default line size for the rows is 50.
 * Handled: This property decides whether the specified height can be set to row or not.
 The default value is `false`.
 When this property is not set, the decided height is not set to the row.

-The following code example illustrates how to hook the `SfDataGrid.QueryRowHeight` event and customize a row‘s height in SfDataGrid.
+The following code example illustrates how to hook the `SfDataGrid.QueryRowHeight` event and customize a row‘s height based on the AutoRowHeight feature in SfDataGrid.

 {% highlight c# %}
 //Hooks QueryRowHeight event in SfDataGrid